alice-doc/alice-analysis-tutorial/analysis/classes.md

 Note that we **do not** have to define the members `height` and `width` here, as they are already defined in our base class!
 The only *method* that is specific to the rectangle, is the `GetArea` method.

-Our Triangle class can be written as
+Our triangle class can be written as

 ```cpp
     class Triangle : public Polygon